 Outfitting and upgrades

 We want our RV to feel like home.
 We want it to work right.
 We also need things we buy to be versatile, efficient and not take up a lot of space.
-This page will breakdown all RV related item we have upgraded and purchased for our 2021 Thor Tiburon 24RW.
-We have also provded links to Amazon and other dealers for quick access if you would like to pick up these items yourself.
+This page will breakdown all RV related item we have bought for outfitting our 2021 Thor Tiburon 24RW.
+Links to Amazon and other dealers for quick access if you would like to pick up these items yourself.

 The items here are pretty comprehensive and the page is actually quite long.
 Make use of the icons below to jump to a section.
 We cover the range of all RV specific items we use.
 From phone apps and webcams to electrical monitoring systems and batteries to toilet cleaner and soap dishes.
 We will update regularly on our hits and misses.
 If we get it wrong, we’ll let you know by explaining the update.

-The Circle 2 is very easy to install.
-It records 60-second videos when motion is detected.
-Videos are stored to the cloud and can be downloaded from your webpage interface.
-We used it at our home for years and have now incorporated it into our RV.
-Rechargeable battery, magnetic or hard mount options.
-Read about the installation and why we chose this over WYZE here.
+The Wyze Cam v3 is very easy to install.
+It continuously records 12-second videos when motion is detected.
+Videos are stored to the cloud or on an internal micro-SD card.
+We used it at our home for a year and have now incorporated it into our RV.
+Read about the installation and why we chose this over Circle 2 here.

 When you combine this tiny, but powerful router with a tethered cell phone hotspot from Visible, you get cell data in your RV, and a wireless router for all your devices for as low as $25 a month.
 That is not a typo.
 Read about the router and why we chose it over others here.

 This 4 port hub comes with a 5th port for fast charging.
 USB 3.0 transmits up to 5Gbps.
-Great to connect our hotspot phone, our large HDD and thumbdrives to our router.
+It’s used to connect our hotspot phone, our large HDD and thumb drives to our router.

 A rechargeable battery system is a must for full-timer RV’ers.
 There are larger and more elaborate systems on the market, but this one is a great fit for our needs.
 The AAA/AA bank can charge 8 batteries at a time, plus one 9V.
 The LED display indicates the charge level of each battery.
 It also has a discharge feature.
 Hint: Make sure you are the display shows “CHG” instead of “DISCHG”, or you’ll find all your batteries drained out when you come back!